ranja-sarkar/Time_series/README.md

 **Approaches to smoothing a time-series**

-Holt's method - there are level smoothing constant (alpha) and trend constant (beta).
+Holt's method - there're level smoothing constant (alpha) and trend constant (beta).

-Holt Winter's method (seasonal smoothing) - considers seasonal baseline which is a regularly recurring pattern (day, week, month, quarter etc.) and baseline rises and falls at regular intervals.
-Deviation of each season from the baseline’s long-term (annual) average is used for forecasts (seasonal smoothing constant is delta).
+Holt Winter's method - there's seasonal smoothing constant (delta) and considers seasonal baseline which is a regularly recurring pattern (day, week, month, quarter etc.) and baseline rises and falls at regular intervals.
+Deviation of each season from the baseline’s long-term (annual) average is used for forecasts.

 Exponential Smoothing - Defines trend as the difference between observed values in consecutive (in time) records.

+Smoothing models are for removal of noise.
+Moving averages are considered for these and they can be simple, exponential, and cumulative.

 **Forecasting approach**